airchains-network/svm-station/docs/src/validator/get-started/setup-a-validator.md

 > **NOTE** Some operators choose to make vanity keypairs for their identity and vote account using the `grind` sub command ([docs for reference](../../running-validator/validator-start#vanity-keypair)).

 ```
-stationsvm-keygen new -o validator-keypair.json
+station-svm-keygen new -o validator-keypair.json
 ```

 ```
-stationsvm-keygen new -o vote-account-keypair.json
+station-svm-keygen new -o vote-account-keypair.json
 ```

 ```
-stationsvm-keygen new -o authorized-withdrawer-keypair.json
+station-svm-keygen new -o authorized-withdrawer-keypair.json
 ```

 > **IMPORTANT** the `authorized-withdrawer-keypair.json` should be considered very sensitive information.
 Many operators choose to use a multisig, hardware wallet, or paper wallet for the authorized withdrawer keypair.
 A keypair is created on disk in this example for simplicity.
 Additionally, the withdrawer keypair should always be stored safely.
 The authorized withdrawer keypair should **never** be stored on the remote machine that the validator software runs on.
 For more information, see [validator security best practices](../best-practices/security.md#do-not-store-your-withdrawer-key-on-your-validator)